skiffos/SkiffOS/README.md

 host OS can be easily remotely updated with the push_image script, using rsync.

 The "skiff/core" layer enables Docker ("apps/docker") and a default environment based on Ubuntu with a full graphical desktop environment.
-The "core" user can be accessed via ssh: connections are automatically forwarded to the container.
-Ssh to "root" to access the SkiffOS host system.
-The mapping between users and containers can be easily configured with YAML or JSON.
+Other environments are available including "core/gentoo" and "core/dietpi."

 Most Linux devices have a unique set of requirements for kernel, firmware, and hardware support packages.
-The SkiffOS host OS separates hardware-specific support from the containerized user environments.
-This simplifies managing updates across multiple hardware combinations and improves portability.
+The SkiffOS host OS separates hardware-specific support from the containerized user environments, simplifying management of updates across multiple hardware combinations.

 [any Linux-compatible computer]: https://linux-hardware.org/index.php?d=SkiffOS
 [Apple MacBook]: https://linux-hardware.org/?probe=6dc90bec41